eartharoid/leekslazylogger/.github/CONTRIBUTING.md

 ### Submitting other issues

 For issues not related to feature requests or bugs, you can [create a blank issue](https://github.com/eartharoid/leekslazylogger/issues/new).
 Please give us as much information as possible.
-If you just want to talk, you can join the [Discord server](https://github.com/eartharoid/leekslazylogger#support).
+If you just want to talk, you can join the [Discord server](https://github.com/eartharoid/leekslazylogger#support) or [start a discussion](https://github.com/eartharoid/leekslazylogger/discussions).

 ## Submitting a pull request

 To contribute code to this project, create a new [pull request](https://github.com/eartharoid/leekslazylogger/pulls).
-For anything other than patches (bug fixes, documentation or minor code changes that have no affect on usage), such as a new feature, please create a  [new issue](https://github.com/eartharoid/leekslazylogger/issues/new/choose) first, describing what you intend to change and why.
+For anything other than patches (bug fixes, documentation, or minor code changes that have no affect on usage), such as a new feature, please create a [new issue](https://github.com/eartharoid/leekslazylogger/issues/new/choose) first, describing what you intend to change and why.
 Please ensure you update the documentation if needed.

-When contributing, you should follow the same code style already used throughout, to ensure code is consistent.
+When contributing, you should follow the same code style already used throughout, to ensure the code is consistent.

-1. Use single quote marks (`'`) when possible
-2. Template literals are preferred
-3. Commas should always have a space after them
-4. Use tabs, not spaces, and always indent
-5. Use arrow functions